Tips for writing Blockly Programs

 We provide here tips based on our experience of using Blockly.

 - Work in Chrome to be on the safe side.
 (We have had crashes of Blockly with Microsoft Edge but none with Chrome).
-We save XML regularly to a text file.
+We advise you to save XML regularly to a text file because is easy to close the browser window inadvertently and to lose your assembly of blocks.

 - The key combination CTRL+Z can be very useful for reverting to the situation before unwanted changes.